guipdutra/awesome-geek-podcasts/README.md

 * [Three Devs and a Maybe](http://threedevsandamaybe.com/) - Weekly discussion podcast on all things web development.
 Topics range from daily developer life, PHP, frameworks, testing, good software design and our experiences using many other programming languages.
 * [Toolsday Podcast](http://toolsday.io/) - A 20-ish-minute podcast about the latest in tech tools, tips, and tricks on Tuesdays at 2!
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com) - Interviews with people that are making the PHP community special.
-* [Developer On Fire](http://developeronfire.com/) - Podcast with inspiring interviews with successful software developers, architects, testers, and other professionals with stories of success, failure, excellence, and inspiration.
 * [WIRED's Webmonkey Podcast](http://www.wired.com/series/webmonkey) - Glance behind the scenes of WIRED.com with the tech team.
 * [Web of Tomorrow](http://www.weboftomorrowpodcast.com/) - Podcast about JavaScript and front-end web development.